saikrishnatbijil/questdb.io/docs/reference/sql/select.md

 ### SAMPLE BY

-Aggregates time series data into homogeneous time chunks.
+Aggregates time-series data into homogeneous time chunks.
 For example daily average, monthly maximum etc. This function requires a [designated timestamp](/docs/concept/designated-timestamp/).